Estate Planning for Blended Families

 With approximately 50% of American marriages ending in divorce, it is safe to say that blended families are the norm now a days.
 Without proper estate planning, often times most blended families end up fighting in court.
-For these families that look more then like the Brady bunch, special care must be taken in planning for their future.
-Most people want to ensure that they have provided for their spouse’s financial needs once they have passed while simultaneously ensuring that their children from previous relationships also receive an inheritance.
+For these families that look more than like the Brady bunch, there needs to be special care in planning for their future.
+Most people want to ensure that they have provided for their spouse’s financial needs once they have passed.
+They also want to ensure that their children from previous relationships also receive an inheritance.
 However, if they do not plan their estate properly, challenges could arise such as:

 - delays in the children receiving their inheritance,